Koyuki Miyazaki: Title reign

 Miyazaki faced the incumbent WMC World Mini Flyweight and Battle of Muay Thai Pinweight titleholder Saya Ito in a non-title bout at RISE GIRLS POWER 5 on September 12, 2021.
 The fight was ruled a split decision draw after the first three rounds were contested, with Miyazaki winning the majority decision after an extra round was fought.

-Miyazaki faced the former former NJKF Minerva atomweight champion Momoka at RISE 155 on February 23, 2022.
+Miyazaki faced the former NJKF Minerva atomweight champion Momoka at RISE 155 on February 23, 2022.
 She won the fight by unanimous decision.

-Miyazaki was scheduled to defend her RISE Atomweight title against Arina Kobayashi at RISE 158 on May, 29, 2022.
+Miyazaki was scheduled to defend her RISE Atomweight title against Arina Kobayashi at RISE 158 on May 29, 2022.
 She won the fight by unanimous decision, with scores of 50–47, 50–46 and 50–46.

 Miyazaki faced Petloolaon Sarigym in a non-title bout at RISE World Series 2022 on October 15, 2022.
 She won the fight by unanimous decision, with scores of 30–29, 30–29 and 30–28.

 Miyazaki faced the Shootboxing Japan atomweight champion MISAKI in a non-title bout at RISE WORLD SERIES / SHOOTBOXING-KINGS on December 25, 2022.
 She won the fight by majority decision, with scores of 30–29, 30–28 and 29–29.

-Miyazaki faced Byun Bo-Kyeong in a -47.5 kg catchweight bout at RISE ELDORADO 2023 on March 26, 2023.
+Miyazaki faced Byun Bo-Kyeong in a -47.5 kg catchweight bout at RISE EL DORADO 2023 on March 26, 2023.
+She won the fight by a third-round knockout, the first stoppage victory of her professional career.

+Miyazaki faced Jumliat SuratThaniRajanhat at RISE World Series 2023 - 2nd Round on August 26, 2023.
+She stopped Jumliat at the very end of the opening round, with a left hook to the body.

+Miyazaki faced Mongkutpetch Khaolakmuaythai at RISE WORLD SERIES 2023 Final Round on December 16, 2023.
+She won the fight by unanimous decision, with scores of 30–27, 30–27 and 30–26.

+Miyazaki faced Miyuu Sugawara (K-1 Atomweight champion) in a -45.5 kg catchweight bout at K-1 World MAX 2024 - World Tournament Opening Round on March 20, 2024.
+The fight was ruled a unanimous decision draw after the first three rounds were contested, with Miyazaki winning the unanimous decision after an extra round was fought.

+Miyazaki faced Siriporn Thaweesuk (former WBC female world light flyweight champion) at RISE 180 on July 26, 2024.
+She won the fight by a second-round technical knockout.

+Miyazaki faced Tan Xuan Yun (WBC Muaythai female international mini flyweight champion) at RISE 184 on December 15, 2024.
+She won the fight by a second-round knockout.

+On March 30, 2025, it was announced that Miyazaki vacated her RISE Atomweight title to study in the Philippines.
+She announced her retirement from the sport of kickboxing on October 10, 2025.